 On October 25, 1997 I boarded a bus from Fort Wayne, Indiana to Philadelphia, PA.
 Back then I was a single mother.
 I had 2 jobs and 2 young sons.
 The struggle was real.
-But yet, I was very active in my community and considered myself a real soldier for diversity.
+But yet, I was very active in my community and considered myself a real soldier for diversity and equality.
 I ran the African American Employee Network at my job.
 I volunteered by working with children in my community.
 I participated in cultural events and really celebrated myself and “my people”.
 I remember when I heard about the Million Woman March.
 I was working at my second job and someone came in with a flyer.
 (This was back before social networking yall!)
 Yep very few people had email.
 We relied on word of mouth to spread the word about it.
 Many considered this march for women as a response to the Million Man March that happened a couple years prior.
 Our struggle was different.
 Being a Black woman meant having two strikes held against you in society.
 First you’re Black, then you’re a woman.
 Back then I believed that I could make a change, and a good march was just the thing I needed to motivate, encourage and inspire myself to get started.
 I marched for equal pay.
 I marched against domestic violence and violence against women period.
 I marched for higher wages and equal rights.
 I marched just to make my presence known.
 At the time I didn’t know who organized the march I just knew that I if I believed in anything that I was doing or saying with my life at that time that I had to be there.
 All I wanted to do was to be able to comfortably take care of my sons and to be treated fairly in the process.
 I had to do something.

 It just so happens that recently my mother found a box full of my old journals.
 One of the journals contains a record of my thoughts and activities during this time.
 I will share my thoughts from October 25, 1997 with you today.